-The Company has received proceeds of RMB6.6 million from the 2020 Disposals during the Year.
+The Company has not received any proceeds from the 2020 Disposals during the Year.
 As at the date of this report, proceeds of an aggregate amount of RMB495.2 million has been received by the Company.
-The Company expects to receive the remaining proceeds of RMB0.5 million by December 2024.
+The Company expects to receive the remaining proceeds of RMB0.5 million by June 2026.

-Collection of the remaining proceeds from the 2021 First Disposals
+Collection of the remaining proceeds from the 2021 First Disposals d.
+Collection of the remaining proceeds from the 2021 Third Disposals

-The Company has received proceeds of RMB25.2 million from the 2021 First Disposals during the Year.
-As at the date of this report, proceeds of an aggregate amount of RMB203.9 million has been received by the Company.
-The Company expects to receive the remaining proceeds of RMB23.2 million by December 2024.
+The Company has received proceeds of RMB4.3 million from the 2021 First Disposals during the Year.
+As at the date of this report, proceeds of an aggregate amount of RMB208.2 million has been received by the Company.
+The Company expects to receive the remaining proceeds of RMB23.2 million by December 2025.